saifyahya/reading-notes/Readings/Data-Structure.md

-## Data Structures and Algorithims
+## Data Structures and Algorithms
-Data structures are on of the most important topics when dealing with data, because they specify how the data is stored, accessed and the operations that can be done on it.
-Data structures help in solving problems and using algorithims.
+Data structures are one of the most important topics when dealing with data, because they specify how the data is stored, accessed and the operations that can be done on it.
+Data structures help in solving problems and using algorithms.

 - Selecting the suitable data structure is the key to get the best performance and solutions.
-It depends on the requirement of the solution, and there are sompe points that must be consedered when choosing the data structure:
+It depends on the requirement of the solution, and there are some points that must be consedered when choosing the data structure:
 1. adding items.
 2. getting items.
 3. sorting items.